 The first step is to create a designated spot in your yard.
 Every hour, take your puppy outside to that spot and wait for them to go potty.
 Once they do, praise them and give them a treat.

-Be sure to stick to a regular schedule so your puppy can learn when they’re supposed to go potty.
+Follow a regular schedule so your puppy can learn when to go potty.

 Step 3: Praise And Reward Your Puppy When They Pee Outside

-You may also want to give them a pat on the head or scratch behind their ears to let them know how pleased you are with their behaviour.
+You may also want to pat them on the head or scratch behind their ears to let them know how pleased you are with their behaviour.

 Step 4: Be Patient And Have A Consistent Schedule